 The most relevant rewards don’t cost a lot.
 Experiential rewards that provide advocates access to your company, career growth, and social currency value more than physical rewards.
 Offering advocates a private meeting with your CEO or a chance to be in the limelight in front of their peers will incentivize them to engage more in the long run.

-There are two methods for establishing a rewards budget:
+Methods for establishing a rewards budget:

-Introduced a budget for rewards and made it work
+a) Introduced a budget for rewards and made it work

 Sometimes it’s simpler to fix a monthly reward budget and then create the monetary rewards that can be retrieved by advocates to stay in your budget.